bO-05/ali-roboshoot/README.md

 ## Game Overview

-**Ali Roboshoot** is a browser-based action game where you control a heavily armed combat vehicle fighting against relentless robot adversaries (Scarabs, Hornets, Spiders).
+**Ali Roboshoot** is a browser-based action game where you control a heavily armed combat vehicle fighting against relentless robot adversaries (Scarabs, Hornets, Spiders, & Orange Samurai Robot).
 Use quick reflexes, tactical movement, powerful weapons (including RPGs), and strategic objective captures to survive and achieve a high score!

 ## Features